 - Supported mainstream schools inclusion and college links is provided where appropriate.

 - A large range of specialised resources and ICT equipment is available in all curriculum areas.

 - Learning outside the classroom activities are planned to enhance the whole of the curriculum, including the Forest School area.

 - Child initiated and continuous provision activities within early years is the foundation of teaching children how to be independent from a young age and is further developed as children progress through the school.

 - Use of visual timetable, word mats, timers, and scaffolded writing tasks.

-- Consistent access to ICT is available both within the classroom and the specialist ICT suite.
+- Consistent access to ICT is available both within the classroom and the specialist Computing suite.

 - Adapted curriculum / modified resources / alternative methods of recording findings are used to further develop independent learning skills.

 - Peer support/mentoring encourages children to further develop independent skills and knowledge.

 - Mobility training activities are planned and delivered to teach children how to travel on public transport.